OstapOpalinskiy/MovieExplorer/README.md

 Every module has its own API - dependencies that it requires and classes that it exposes to the outside world.
 Each module has its own, frameworks independent, graph of dependencies.
 Project contains two types of modules: core and feature modules.
 Core modules encapsulate set of classes that serve same purpose (:network, :database etc).
-Feature modules represent separate UI flow (:movies:feature-populart or :movies:feature-favourite).
+Feature modules represent separate UI flow (:movies:feature-popular or :movies:feature-favourite).
 Individual modules are splitted into data-domain-presentation layers (if it makes sense).
 ## Conventions
  - feature modules should not depend on each other